 PRO TIP: Take the bus from the main bus station in Sayulita.
 The cost is around $1.50, and most buses are air-conditioned!

-Take surf lessons for beginners.
+Take Surf lessons for beginners.

 Looking to do some surfing?
 You’ve come to the right place.
 After all, Sayulita is known for being one of the best surf spots in the Pacific.
-It is the home of La Lancha, a popular wave break among surfers worldwide.

 Get help from a pro if you’re a beginner and learn to surf on some of the most beautiful beaches in Mexico.
 While I’m not a big surfer, I enjoy watching from the shore.